 The original, iconic staircase has been removed in the existing museum space.
-The change allows significantly more natural light to shine into the museum through the circular oculus in the main atrium space.
-The new expansion building will feature more than 130,000 square-feet of fine art gallery spaces, multi-media presentation spaces, administrative office spaces, new outdoor terraces, classrooms, a restaurant, cafes, and public gathering areas.
+The change allowed significantly more natural light to shine into the museum through the circular oculus in the main atrium space.
+The new expansion features more than 130,000 square-feet of fine art gallery spaces, multi-media presentation spaces, administrative office spaces, new outdoor terraces, classrooms, a restaurant, cafes, and public gathering areas.
 The new external façade includes fiberglass reinforced polymer rainscreen panels in a white undulated pattern, which are fire-resistant and significantly lighter than the previous design.
-The new expansion is expected to achieve LEED® Gold certification and features state-of-the-art LED lighting and control systems (which respond and adjust to the changing daylight), fire alarm, audio-visual and tele-data communications.
-The sustainable features installed are projected to provide a 15% reduction in energy consumption, 30% decrease in water use, and 20% less wastewater generation.
-The museum will reopen to the public in 2016.
+The new expansion achieved LEED® Gold certification and features state-of-the-art LED lighting and control systems (which respond and adjust to the changing daylight), fire alarm, audio-visual and tele-data communications.
+The sustainable features installed provide roughly a 15% reduction in energy consumption, 30% decrease in water use, and 20% less wastewater generation.